Off the Beaten Track

 Five Days Off the Beaten Track

 With only five days to explore Fuerteventura – the second largest of the Canary Islands – we would need to do a lot of moving around.
-We arrived without an itinerary, determined to follow the advice of locals on our search for the most beautiful beaches and daily weather reports to avoid the wilder winds (Fuerteventura, after all, translates to “strong wind,” and for good reason.
+We arrived without an itinerary, determined to follow the advice of locals on our search for the most beautiful beaches and avoid the wilder winds (Fuerteventura, after all, translates to “strong wind,” and for good reason).

 While there are some official campsites in Fuerteventura, I’ve been advised many Canario friends over the years that the best spots are the… “unofficial” ones, and that supposedly it’s more or less okay as long as you leave the area cleaner than you found it.
 In other words, the plan was to pop up our tent in areas recommended to us by locals, in a semi-condoned way.

 Because our campsites are unofficial, I’ll only include our general locations and it will be up to you to ask the locals (known as majos in Fuerteventura) to point you in the right direction.

 The North of Fuerteventura

 We flew into the capital of Fuerteventura – Puerto de Rosario – on a puddle hopper from Las Palmas de Gran Canaria.
 After picking up our rental car (a must on the islands), we headed directly north in search of turquoise beaches, endless dunes and hidden coves.